Matar Mushroom - Mushroom and Peas Curry

 A handful of cashew nuts, ground to paste (optional)

 Grind onions, ginger and garlic together in a food processor or chop/grate finely by hand.

 Heat oil in a pan, add cumin seeds and a pinch of asafoetida powder.
 Allow the cumin seeds to splutter or turn brown.

 Add onion, ginger and garlic paste and fry until golden to dark brown (not burnt).

 Add all powdered spices, except garam masala and stir for 10 seconds, to release flavours.
 DO NOT BURN SPICES.
 Spices can be added after adding tomatoes too, if you are worried about burning them.
 I often do.

-Add either fresh or tinned tomatoes or tomato puree and stir fry until oil separates or the whole mass begins to come off the pan. * If using ready made tomato puree, remember that it is quite concentrated/thick.
+Add either fresh or tinned tomatoes or tomato puree and stir fry until oil separates or the whole mass begins to come off the pan. * If using readymade tomato puree, remember that it is quite concentrated/thick.
 Mix it with 1/4 cup of water.
-This will allows time for tomtoes and spices to mingle a bit.
+This will allows time for tomatoes and spices to mingle a bit.